Andesite-Project/Andesite-Mod-Creator/README.md

 ### When will this project be done?

 I have no idea.
 Maybe it never will.
 Anyone is welcome to help out, though!
 The main developer IDE is, at the moment, NetBeans.

+### I have a feature suggestion, what do I do?

+You can either create an issue on this GitHub project, create a pull request if you've got code (remember, it will be MIT licensed) or suggest it on the IRC channel.